AidanTilgner/Onyx-Personal/documentation/standards/UIComposition.md

-# Onyx Systems Standards
+# UI Composition

 ## Summary

-This document will contain common standards that all ONyx Systems will follow.
+This document will contain common standards for Onyx Systems composite UI's to follow.

 ## Frontend UI Composition